BasyirSheersComputer/wastewise-30/backend/database/INTEGRATED_DATABASE_GUIDE.md

 # Integrated Database Setup Guide

-This guide helps you integrate your existing database tables with the new WasteWise application features.
+This guide helps you integrate your existing database tables with the new Servora AI application features.

 ## 🎯 **Integration Overview**